-If there are any sequences of <pct-encoded>, and their corresponding octets all represent valid UTF-8 octet sequences, then convert these back to Unicode character sequences.
-(If any <pctencoded> sequences are not valid UTF-8 octet sequences, then leave the entire field as is without any change, since punycode encoding would not succeed.)
+If there is any percent-encoding, and the corresponding octets all represent valid UTF-8 octet sequences, then convert these back to Unicode character sequences.
+(If any percent-encodings are not valid UTF-8 octet sequences, then leave the entire field as is without any change, since punycode encoding would not succeed.)